-Note that some advanced power management features such as deep package C-states may shrink the L3 cache and cause CMT occupancy count to be reduced.
+Some advanced power management features such as deep package C-states may shrink the L3 cache and cause CMT occupancy count to be reduced.
 MBM bandwidth counts may increase due to flushing cached data out of L3.

 18.18.8.3 Monitoring Operation with Other Operating Modes